-&lt;sup>264 The Education Act of 1918 had raised the age for leaving school to fourteen.
+&lt;sup>263 The Education Act of 1918 had raised the age for leaving school to fourteen.
 Hastings, 4th ed., 19.

 Lewis wrote the poem "Awake, My Lute!" for The Atlantic Monthly, which published the poem in November 1943.
 His playful poem, set in the author's dream, joked about education and health insurance by commenting on an imaginary lecturer, publishers, examinations, and also Sir William Beveridge (1879-1963).
 In the poem the lecturer spouted various forms of nonsense, such as a comment about a Methodist horse catching a bus.
 Beveridge, called "Beverage" in the poem, was known for the Beveridge Report, called "the Beverage Plan" in the poem, published in 1942 as Social Insurance and Allied Services.
 This plan provided benefits for the sick, unemployed, retired, or widowed, and it also called for the National Health Service.
 Beveridge was a socialist, an authority on unemployment insurance, who had been involved in setting up the Academic Assistance Council in 1933, which helped German Jewish academics escape Nazism.
 Beveridge had been appointed Master of University College, Oxford, Lewis' alma mater, in 1937.
-In a letter to the Society for the Prevention of Progress, dated May 1944, Lewis also added the phrase "Beverages not Beveridges" at the end of the letter, including in parentheses the words "(my motto)."
 The Blair in the same poem may be Eric Blair (1903-1950), whose pen name was George Orwell, author of Animal Farm and Nineteen Eighty-Four, both of which Lewis had read.
 Blair was a strong opponent of totalitarianism, and he had criticized both socialism and colonialism.
 Lewis may have seen him as an opponent of Beveridge and so included him in this poem.
-In 1942, commenting on the pro-Soviet views of one particular journalist, Orwell said, "all the appeasers, e.g. Professor E. H. Carr, have switched their allegiance from Hitler to Stalin."
+In 1942, commenting on the pro-Soviet views of one particular journalist, Orwell said, "all the appeasers, e.g. Professor E. H. Carr, have switched their allegiance from Hitler to Stalin."264